Sjögren's disease: Diagnostic criteria

 Sjögren's disease may be excluded in people with past head and neck radiation therapy, active hepatitis C confirmed with a positive PCR test, acquired immunodeficiency syndrome, sarcoidosis, amyloidosis, graft-versus-host disease, and IgG4-related disease.
 Patients using anticholinergic drugs must stop using them for some time before being evaluated for symptoms of dryness.

 Prevention

 No prevention mechanism exists for Sjögren's disease (SjD) because of its complexity as an autoimmune disorder.
-However, lifestyle changes can reduce the risk factors related to developing SS or reduce the severity of the condition for patients who have already been diagnosed.
+However, lifestyle changes can reduce the risk factors related to developing SjD or reduce the severity of the condition for patients who have already been diagnosed.

-Diet is strongly associated with the inflammation seen in many autoimmune-related diseases, including SS.
-An experimental study concluded that SS patients often show high sensitivity to gluten that directly relates to inflammation.
+Diet is strongly associated with the inflammation seen in many autoimmune-related diseases, including SjD.
+An experimental study concluded that SjD patients often show high gluten sensitivity that directly relates to inflammation.

-Moderate exercise is also helpful in SS patients, mainly reducing the effect of lung inflammation.
+Moderate exercise is also helpful in SjD patients, mainly reducing the effect of lung inflammation.

 Treatment

 Overview

 Treatment is directed at managing the person's symptoms.
 For dry eyes, artificial tears; medications to reduce inflammation; punctal plugs or other surgery to shut the tear ducts may be tried.
 For a dry mouth, chewing gum (preferably sugar-free); sipping water; or a saliva substitute may be used.
 In those with joint or muscle pain, ibuprofen may be used.
 Medications that can cause dryness, such as antihistamines, may also be stopped.
 The most specific extant diagnostic test requires a lip biopsy.